The Best Forex Signal Providers for 2026

 - 30-day refund policy on unused subscriptions

 FX Recap Note: Alerts are Telegram-only.
-Several customer service complaints appear on TrustPilot around access issues and refund handling.
+Some Trustpilot reviewers have reported issues relating to account access and refunds, although overall experiences vary.
 The gap between the published percentage and the backtested figure means traders should run their own assessment on a practice account before committing funds.

 fxleaders.com VERIFIED / RECOMMENDED